pjeby/tag-wrangler/README.md

 ## Installation

-When this is a bit more complete, it will be submitted to the Obsidian plugin registry.
-But for now, just visit the Github releases page, download the plugin .zip from the latest release, and unzip it in your vault's `.obsidian/plugins/` directory.
+Search for "tag wrangler" in Obsidian's Community Plugins interface, or if it's not there yet, just visit the [Github releases page](https://github.com/pjeby/tag-wrangler/releases), download the plugin .zip from the latest release, and unzip it in your vault's `.obsidian/plugins/` directory.
 You can then enable it from the Obsidian "Community Plugins" tab for that vault.